Footlogix Medi Pedi

 Prescriptive Footlogix Pedicure

-Includes nail trimming and shaping, anti-microbial foot soak, exfoliating seaweed scrub, cuticle care, conditioning cuticle treatment, dry-heel and callus work, non-greasy moisturising foot mousse, hydrating lotion foot and lower-leg massage, and where upgraded it will include a colour polish application.
+Includes nail trimming and shaping, anti-microbial foot soak, exfoliating seaweed scrub, cuticle care, conditioning cuticle treatment, dry-heel and callus work, non-greasy moisturising foot mousse, hydrating lotion foot and lower-leg massage, and a colour polish application.

 This bespoke treatment offers relief to sufferers of uncomfortable calluses, cracked heels, nail fungus, peeling or rough skin, and includes cuticle tidy, cutting and filing of nails, foot exfoliation and massage, a more thorough and deeper hard skin removal treatment and application of prescription creams and mousses specific to your foot condition.

 Please note for any medical conditions we have listed, Footlogix products penetrate into the layers of the epidermis and not into the blood stream, the products are safe, however, because of the active ingredients present in the anti-fungal formulas (Peeling Skin, Rough Skin and Toe Nail Tincture), we would suggest for clients to get a doctor’s approval before using these products.
 For pregnant clients we advise that this treatment be only carried out after your first trimester.

 To achieve maximum benefits from your treatment, we recommend following some basic tips and advice.